samkaseff/gsb521/README.md

 Authors:
-Samuel Kaseff and Sean King
+Samuel Kaseff and Sean King (for both projects)